SharePoint/sp-dev-docs/docs/general-development/how-to-follow-documents-and-sites-by-using-the-net-client-object-model-in-sharep.md

 > **Note:**
 > You also use these APIs for Following People tasks, but the **GetSuggestions** and **GetFollowers** methods available from [SocialFollowingManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFollowingManager.aspx) only support following people, not content.
-For more information about how you can use [SocialFollowingManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFollowingManager.aspx) , see [Follow content in SharePoint 2013](follow-content-in-sharepoint.md) and [Follow people in SharePoint 2013](follow-people-in-sharepoint.md).
-For code examples that show how to follow people, see  [How to: Follow people by using the .NET client object model in SharePoint 2013](how-to-follow-people-by-using-the-net-client-object-model-in-sharepoint.md).
+For more information about how you can use [SocialFollowingManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFollowingManager.aspx) , see [Follow content in SharePoint](follow-content-in-sharepoint.md) and [Follow people in SharePoint](follow-people-in-sharepoint.md).
+For code examples that show how to follow people, see  [How to: Follow people by using the .NET client object model in SharePoint](how-to-follow-people-by-using-the-net-client-object-model-in-sharepoint.md).

-## Prerequisites for setting up your development environment to work with Following Content features by using the SharePoint 2013 .NET client object model
+## Prerequisites for setting up your development environment to work with Following Content features by using the SharePoint .NET client object model
 <a name="bkmk_SetUpDevEnv"> </a>

 To create a console application that uses the .NET client object model to work with Following Content features for documents and sites, you'll need the following: